 - Encourage and support electric vehicles by prioritizing associated public and private infrastructure including in the right of way, and ensure that electric vehicle charging infrastructure incentivizes the use of renewable generated electricity.

-- Develop and evolve parking policy for first a partially automated future a fully automated future.
+- Develop and evolve parking policy for first a partially automated future and then a fully automated future.

 - Proactively prepare for drones as a freight component, as an inspection vehicle, or for other means of advancing mobility in the city.